pedro00dk/willow-experiment/exercises/reverse-list.md

 -   `head`: the head node of a singly linked list

-The function must return **retornar** the new list head after the reverse operation.
+The function must **return** the new list head after the reverse operation.

 <!--english-->